 By far the biggest complaint from most people in Bracket A is that they are hungry all the time.
 So I will dedicate most of this advice to that group of people.

 Sometimes if you ask for help about being “hungry” people are quick to advise “Add a Green and a Red” per something that the creator of the 21 Day Fix said years ago.
 I am sure one of the reasons she changed the numbers for Bracket A because they decided there were not enough calories.
 Added that Green and an oil teaspoon to their everyday count like I mentioned above.
 SO, here are some things to consider before you start adding extra food to your day.

 Specific advice for Bracket A help

 Ask yourself, am I REALLY hungry???

 Sometimes between meals, we are thirsty or bored and try to convince ourselves that eating will solve the problem… it won’t.
-So first go fill a glass with water and drink it, wait 30 minutes and see if you are still hungry.
+So first go fill a glass with water, drink it, wait 30 minutes, and see if you are still hungry.
 If you are, then take 1 container from your next scheduled meal and eat it.
-I usually pick a vegetable because if I am not hungry enough to eat carrots or broccoli then I am not that hungry after all.
+I usually pick a vegetable because if I am not hungry enough to eat carrots or broccoli, I am not hungry after all.